keswconference/kesw2017/calls/index.md

 ### PROCEEDINGS

-<p class="text-justify">KESW proceedings are traditionally published in Springer's Communications in Computer and Information Science (CCIS) series.
+<p class="text-justify">KESW proceedings are traditionally published in <a href="http://www.springer.com/series/7899">Springer's Communications in Computer and Information Science (CCIS) series</a>.
 The papers will be abstracted/indexed by DBLP, Google Scholar, EI-Compendex, Mathematical Reviews, SCImago, and Scopus.</p>

 ### PARTICIPATION